 Here’s what you can (and need to) do to reduce your impact not just on the environment, but also on residents of the town.

 - The speed limit throughout Thompson Beach is 40 km/h.
-This is not optional, nor a suggestion.
+This is not optional, a recommendation, nor a suggestion.
+It’s the law.
 Note that there will be a greater police presence in the town this year.

 - Be aware there may be wildlife on the road, including kangaroos and sleepy lizards – and that all native wildlife is protected.